 Let’s face it: Swatties are plugged in.
 The 21st century is here, and The DG is reporting for duty.

 PS: If you’ve ever considered writing for campus media, be sure to shoot us an email.
 We are ALWAYS excited to bring on new students, and training is on us.
-Whether you’re considering a career in journalism (like Cristina), or coming in with zero experience as a reporter (like Andrew), we promise a warm welcome.
+Whether you’re considering a career in journalism, or coming in with zero experience as a reporter, we promise a warm welcome.